Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: INTRODUCTION

 where \( \eta \) is the learning rate, \( x_t \) denotes model parameters at iteration \( t \), \( f \) is the loss function, and \( \beta \) is the momentum coefficient.
 Momentum methods augment the current gradient with an exponentially weighted moving average of past gradients, where \( \beta \) determines the optimizer's ``memory'', that is, how much past gradients influence the update direction.

-In deterministic settings, momentum methods can provably accelerate convergence under mild assumptions~\cite{polyak1964some, nesterov1983method}.
-Achieving such acceleration in practice with Heavy Ball (HB) momentum~\cite{polyak1964some} or Nesterov Accelerated Gradient (NAG) ~\cite{nesterov1983method} requires carefully tuning \( \eta \) and \( \beta \), or using time-dependent schedules~\cite{nesterov1983method}.
+In deterministic settings, momentum methods can provably accelerate convergence under mild assumptions~\parencite{polyak1964some, nesterov1983method}.
+Achieving such acceleration in practice with Heavy Ball (HB) momentum~\parencite{polyak1964some} or Nesterov Accelerated Gradient (NAG) ~\parencite{nesterov1983method} requires carefully tuning \( \eta \) and \( \beta \), or using time-dependent schedules~\parencite{nesterov1983method}.
 However, in non-convex or stochastic settings, these accelerated rates are not guaranteed.
 Surprisingly, despite the widespread adoption of momentum methods in deep learning due to their empirical effectiveness, theoretical analyses offer no justification of why they show empirical gains: under similar assumptions, stochastic Heavy Ball (HB) momentum achieves at best the same convergence rate as plain SGD, but no better.
 This disconnect between theory and practice is striking, especially given the near-universal use of a fixed momentum coefficient, typically \( \beta = 0.9 \), across models, datasets, and optimization setups.

 But is this fixed choice really optimal?
 Intuitively, it seems unlikely that a single value of \( \beta \) should work equally well throughout the whole training process and across different data sets and models.
 Instead, we ask: can momentum adapt over time to better match the optimization landscape?
 In this work, we propose a simple yet principled answer, a time-varying momentum coefficient that evolves with the optimization process.
 We refer to this mechanism as \textit{adaptive memory}, as it dynamically adjusts the extent to which the optimizer relies on past gradients at each step.